Hotel Review: Sheraton Erie Bayfront Hotel — Bay Views, Renovated Rooms & A Waterfront Finale

 If you’re curious about every hotel I’ve ever stayed at — not just the ones I’ve reviewed — you can check out my full Hotel Index, where I track my entire hotel journey so far.

-No debate: Sheraton Erie Bayfront Hotel is This Teen Travelz Approved.
+No debate: after this Sheraton Erie Bayfront review, the Sheraton Erie Bayfront Hotel is officially This Teen Travelz Approved. ✅

 Thank You